G-o-K-U/whatsapp-voice-cab-booking/README.md

 # ✨ What this does

-🎤 User sends a voice note on WhatsApp (Hindi / Hinglish supported)
+🎤 User sends a voice note mentioning drop location on WhatsApp (Hindi / Hinglish / English supported)

 🧠 Voice is transcribed and cleaned (filler words removed)

-📍 Nearby places are searched using location context
+📍 Nearby places are searched using the user's location context

-🖼️ The top matches are returned as images (location Images / Static Maps)
+🖼️ The top matches are returned as images (Location Images / Static Maps)

-✅ User confirms the correct place
+✅ User confirms the correct drop location

 🚕 The flow can redirect into a cab-booking app with the selected location